TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

     * If there are instances of the component with the same props, will interaction in one be reflected in the other?
     * No -> then it's local state
     * Don't hoist state higher than necessary

+## Summary

+* React in Equations
+  * Render: Props In + Local State -> Rendered elements with Props and event handlers
+  * Events: Event + event handler and state captured at last render -> New State
+  * Side Effects: Rendered UI + State captured at last render -> New external state and/or New component state